-The Kingston HyperX Savage RAM 2133 RAM is a high speed RAM which is ideal for Gaming PC Build.
+The Kingston HyperX Savage RAM 2133 RAM is a high-speed RAM which is ideal for your Gaming PC Build.
 The Kingston HyperX RAM is available in different frequency and sizes.
-The RAM is priced around Rs.
+Moreover, the ram we are using in this review costs around Rs.
 5,999 for the 8 GB stick.

 Unboxing Kingston HyperX 2133 Mhz 8 GB DDR3 RAM

 The ram is Scarlet Red in color and looks really cool.
 Addition of it to the cabinet increases the oomph factor of our gaming rig.

 The RAM is nicely packed in a cardboard cover and further is enclosed in the plastic casing to prevent any damage.

 It really feels solid in hand and is robustly made.
 Moreover, the fins at the top look aggressive and also are important to keep the ram cooler by dissipating heat.

 The height of the RAM is around 30 mm and it is not too much to allow sufficient space for a large cooler like a Hyper 212X, which I am using.

 Due to lessers height, it becomes fairly easy to add the Ram even in the nearest slot to the Cooler.